Netflix’s ‘Daybreak’: New Trailer Shows Matthew Broderick’s Return To School In Zombie Apocalypse

 Daybreak is based on Brian Ralph’s 2011 comic of the same name.
 The comic is described as being a more art-house take on the usual zombie genre.
 However, Netflix’s rendition seems to fit more into what seems to be their currently preferred demographic of the teen market.

-As Slash Film points out, the trailer for Daybreak makes strong links between the Netflix series and the famous high school movie from the 1980s, Ferris Beuller’s Day Off, which also features Broderick.
+As Slash Film points out, the trailer for Daybreak makes strong links between the Netflix series and the famous high school movie from the 1980s, Ferris Bueller’s Day Off, which also features Broderick.
 However, viewers can make up their own minds over the similarities in the trailer below.

 The synopsis for Daybreak is below.